mahalo1984/TourOfHeroesWithMongoDb/README.md

 This code falls under the following license: https://creativecommons.org/licenses/by/4.0/

-It is a version of the Tour of Heroes Tutorial for Angular on the documentation website with a Mongodb back-end added.
-You can find the original tutorial for the front-end here on the Angular documentation website:
+It is a version of the Tour of Heroes Tutorial, from the Angular documentation website, with a Mongodb back-end added.
+You can find the original tutorial for the front-end here:

 https://angular.io/docs/ts/latest/tutorial/